hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

 ------

 Importing .3ds files is also possible by simply drag & drop the file from a desktop window.
+Hold shift or ctrl to select multiple files for import.

 Include
 ^^^^^^^